MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * *sku-name* &rarr; The name of the pricing tier and compute configuration, for example `B_Gen5_1`.
 Follow the convention {pricing tier}{compute generation}{vCores} set create this variable.
 For more information, see [Azure Database for PostgreSQL pricing](https://azure.microsoft.com/pricing/details/postgresql/server/).
 To list available SKUs, use `az postgres server list-skus --location`.

-The above command is is for the Bash shell.
-For other shell types changes the line continuation characters as appropriate.
+The above command is for the Bash shell.
+For other shell types, change the line continuation characters as appropriate.
 For example, for PowerShell, use back tick ('\`').

 ---